Abdurrahman Wahid: Second term as chairman and opposing the New Order

 Abdurrahman was re-elected to a second term as chairman of NU at the 1989 National Congress.
-By this time, Suharto, embroiled in a political battle with ABRI, began to ingratiate himself with the Muslim constituency so as to win their support.
+In October 1990, following the banning of the tabloid Monitor, which negatively affected the government's image, particularly among Muslims.
+Suharto, engaged in a political battle with the ABRI faction, began courting Muslim constituents to win their support.
 This venture reached a turning point in December 1990 with the formation of the Indonesian Association of Muslim Intellectuals (Ikatan Cendekiawan Muslim Indonesia or ICMI).
 This organization was backed by Suharto, chaired by BJ Habibie and included Muslim intellectuals such as Amien Rais and Nurcholish Madjid as its members.
+In June 1991, Suharto also performed the Hajj pilgrimage for the first time and added the name Muhammad to his first name.

 In 1991, various members of ICMI asked Abdurrahman to join.
-Abdurrahman declined because he thought that ICMI encouraged sectarianism and that it was mainly a means by which Suharto manoeuvred to remain powerful.
-In 1991, Abdurrahman countered ICMI by forming the Democracy Forum, an organization which contained 45 intellectuals from various religious and social communities.
-The organization was seen as a threat by the government, which moved to break up meetings held by the Democracy Forum during the run-up to the 1992 Legislative Elections approached.

-In March 1992, Abdurrahman Wahid planned to have a Great Assembly to celebrate the 66th anniversary of the founding of NU and to reiterate the organization's support for Pancasila.
+Abdurrahman declined because he thought that ICMI encouraged sectarianism and that it was mainly a means by which Suharto manoeuvered to remain powerful.
+In March 1991, Abdurrahman opposed ICMI by forming the Democracy Forum, an organization which contained 45 intellectuals from various religious and social communities.
+Suharto viewed Abdurrahman's involvement as disobedient to the government.
+The organization was viewed as a threat by the government, which then attempted to disband the Democracy Forum's meetings.
+In March 1992, three months before the 1992 elections, Abdurrahman Wahid planned to have a Great Assembly to celebrate the 66th anniversary of the founding of NU and to reiterate the organization's support for Pancasila.
 Abdurrahman Wahid had planned for the event to be attended by at least one million NU members.
 However, Suharto moved to block the event, ordering policemen to turn back busloads of NU members as they arrived in Jakarta.
 Nevertheless, the event managed to attract 200,000 attendants.
 After the event, Abdurrahman Wahid wrote a letter of protest to Suharto saying that NU had not been given a chance to display a brand of Islam that was open, fair, and tolerant.

 During his second term as chairman of NU, Abdurrahman's liberal ideas had begun to turn a number of supporters sour.
-As chairman, Abdurrahman Wahid continued to push for inter-faith dialogue and even accepted an invitation to visit Israel in October 1994.
+As chairman, Abdurrahman Wahid continued to promote inter-faith dialogue and even bridged good relations by accepting an invitation to visit Israel in October 1994.